 I was fascinated to see the reference to the Underwater Panther in the sign pictured here.
 About a week prior to visiting Serpent Mound, I had gone to see Alligator Mound.
 In Ohio.

 You may be thinking Alligator?
 In Ohio?
 Exactly.
 When you see the shape of the mound, you will again be puzzled by the name, because the shape of the mound includes a round head and a curvilinear tail.
-As we all know, an alligator’s tail is broad and long, not curved.
+As we all know, an alligator’s head is not round and its tail is broad and long, not curved.
 So why the name?

 Interestingly, just now I looked up “Lenape snake” to see if I could find an image.
 I found out that Maxa’xâk is translated as “Great Serpent” but that it’s actually an “underwater horned serpent” said to lurk in lakes and eat humans!